Which Data Syncs to Listings| Hitchhikers Platform

 To view the fields that are available for you to manage for each type, you can visit the Knowledge Graph and click on an Entity.
 All fields that you see can be managed with the service you purchased.
 Some additional fields may be surfaced as you upgrade packages, like Menu Syncing.

 Sometimes there are circumstances where you don’t want to sync a field to a publisher.
-Yext provides the ability to override the data being sent to, omit specific fields from being sent to, or change the overwrite behavior of certain fields on key publishers like Facebook, Google My Business, and Yelp through the Publisher Configuration.
+Yext provides the ability to override the data being sent to, omit specific fields from being sent to, or change the overwrite behavior of certain fields on key publishers like Facebook, Google, and Yelp through the Publisher Configuration.

 We believe that our brands and their end consumers are best-served by the most complete profiles possible.
 That said, we are always considering and may extend the Publisher Configuration functionality depending on customer demand and Publisher considerations.